django-cms/django-cms/docs/user/editing_basics.rst

 above), then click on the page's "edit" button.

 To add content to your page, click the "structure" mode-button in the toolbar.
-This will reveal all of the page’s available placeholders and allow you to add CMS plugin instances to them.
+This will reveal all of the page's available placeholders and allow you to add CMS plugin instances to them.

 On any placeholder, click the menu icon on the right side to reveal the list of available plugins.
 In this case, we'll choose the Text plugin.
 Invoking the Text plugin will display your installed WYSIWYG Text editor plugin.
 Type in some text and press "Save".
-When you save the plugin, your plugin will now be displayed "inside" the placeholder as shown in this progession of images.
+When you save the plugin, your plugin will now be displayed "inside" the placeholder as shown in this progression of images.

 |add-text-plugin|